-Anonymous asked: how much do you think racial diversity plays into the application process?
+Anonymous said: how much do you think racial diversity plays into the application process?

 This is a tricky question, and I may alienate a few people by answering it.
 But alas, I was asked, so here we go.